maxfierrog/films/README.md

-# Project 1 - Flixter
+# Flixter

 Flixter is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 20 hours spent in total
+I spent about 20 hours working on this.

 ## User Stories

-The following **required** functionality is complete:
+These are some of the features included:

 - [X] User sees an app icon on the home screen and a styled launch screen.
 - [X] User can view a list of movies currently playing in theaters from The Movie Database.